 if the Total Amount Paid is less than 90% of the Issuer’s target level of investment, the Issuer may cancel the Investment Agreement, and we will return the Subscription Amount to you (without interest).

-5.1 This cause 5 applies where, as part of an Offer, your shares are required to be held by the Nominee.
+5.1 This clause 5 applies where, as part of an Offer, your shares are required to be held by the Nominee.

 5.2 The Nominee acknowledges that it will hold legal title to your shares as bare trustee for you in accordance with this Investor Agreement and the relevant Investment Agreement.
 You will enjoy full beneficial ownership of the shares.
 This will be a separate bare trust from any other trust of shares or other property for any other investors in that Offer or any other offer.
 In this clause 5, “shares” includes any bonus or additional shares or financial products issued in relation to your original shares by the Issuer.